 At least 32 killed, 50 injured as train derails in India

-In this image from video, rescuers carry the covered body of a victim after a passenger train derailed in Kuneru, Andhra Pradesh, southern India, Sunday, Jan.
+In this image from video, rescuers stand around coaches of a derailed passenger train in Kuneru, Andhra Pradesh, southern India, Sunday, Jan.
 22, 2017.
-Seven coaches were thrown off the tracks around midnight Saturday after the Hirakand Express train derailed, killing over 20 people.
+Seven coaches were thrown off the tracks around midnight Saturday after a Hirakand Express train derailed, killing over 20 people.

 Discussions